pforret/jekyll.forret.com/_posts/2005/2005-01-24-popular-belgian-blogs-the-preliminary-top-25.md

  24. [ge.bykr.org](http://ge.bykr.org): 8993 hits
  25. [verhelst.blogspot.com](http://verhelst.blogspot.com): 8967 hits

 So, this was the first test.
-I think I&#8217;m gonna do a second trial next week.
+I think I'm gonna do a second trial next week.
 Your suggestions, additions, corrections are welcome at peter.forret \_at\_ gmail.com.
 If you, like me, think this could be a nice upgrade to [Blogium](http://www.blogium.be), leave a note on this blog.
-If there&#8217;s enough interest, I think Luc could be convinced.
+If there's enough interest, I think Luc could be convinced.